 What are the best methods to revise?

 Implement these tried and tested revision strategies before an examination in order to boost performance.
 However, it should be noted that, like learning, revision can also prove to be incredibly subjective.
-Experimenting with various techniques is the only way to find the one that works the best for your child.
+Experimenting with various techniques is the only way to find the one that works best for you.

 Quizzing is an excellent revision strategy for people who identify with a rather robust style of learning.
 It allows you to assess knowledge of the subject in a fun way, at very short intervals.
 There are many different types of quizzes such as multiple choice questionnaires, short answer quizzes, hybrids, etc. All of these can be used as part of an effective revision strategy.
-The right style of quiz depends on the learning style of your child and the type of exam.
+The right style of quiz depends on your learning style and the type of exam.

-Research shows that over 30% of all students find flashcards to be incredibly effective when it comes to eleventh hour revision.
-Flashcards serve as great revision tools because they divide important information into small, easily digestible bits.
+Research shows that over 30 per cent of all students find flashcards to be incredibly effective when it comes to eleventh-hour revision.
+Flashcards serve as great revision tools because they divide important information into small, easily digestible bites.
 You can also add elements like colours, shapes, numbers, etc., to flashcards in order to make better connections between the text they contain.
 Doing this allows the brain to learn through pictorial and associative memory instead of just rote learning.

 Mind Maps 🧠